xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 }
 {% endhighlight %}

-ActiveAndroid is a very powerful library, and thus it's setup process takes a bit longer than others we have seen so far.
+ActiveAndroid is a very powerful library, and thus its setup process takes a bit longer than others we have seen so far.
 You might run into few issues in your first attempt as well.
 For troubleshooting and guides, go to the official [documentation](activeandroid.com){:target="_blank"}.

 ### Usage